 Scratching beneath the headline of slowing growth, our analysis suggests that lower income households have been particularly affected.
-Income inequality appears to be rising once more, with rapid gains in the share of total income held by the top one per cent re-emerging as a key factor as we move further away from the financial crisis.
+Income inequality appears to be rising once more, with low and middle income families seeing particularly weak income growth.

 If the backward-look brings some challenging sights into view, a glance to the future raises gloomier prospects still.
 We'll present an update of our living standards forecast for the rest of this decade and beyond in the winter, taking account of new economic forecasts and any changes in government policy.
 But our previous projections have pointed to falling incomes for lower income working-age families, weak growth overall and sharply rising inequality.